bablokb/circuitpython-esp32at/doc/dev_guide.md

 Passthrough-Mode and Passthrough-Policy
 ---------------------------------------

+**Passthrough-Mode is highly experimental.
+It seems that this mode results in corrupted data.
+This is in clarification with Espressif.**

 The AT-firmware allows to transparently link the underlying UART to a socket once a connection is established.
 This is called "passthrough mode".
 This mode is more efficient because sending and receiving data